dgroomes/my-software/java/my-intellij-plugin/README.md

 * [x] DONE Scaffold
 * [ ] IN PROGRESS Implement
-   * Wow, Claude Sonnet 3.5 one-shotted a working action...
+   * Wow, Claude Sonnet 3.5 oneshot a working action...
 I want to clean it up, convert it to Kotlin, reconsider the language and UX, but that was really cool.
    * DONE Install instructions
+   * DONE Show open items in the tool window
+   * DONE Extract "copy open files" logic to a service and use it from the action and from the window.
+IntelliJ says that while you can invoke an Action programmatically, [it recommends](https://plugins.jetbrains.com/docs/intellij/basic-action-system.html#executing-actions-programmatically) using a service instead.
+   * Serialize to JSON
+   * Include the root project path